-- 6.62 The above checks must be completed before an applicant takes up the post, this may result in delaying the commencement of employment. - Any exceptions to this must have been discussed within a conference call involving the Head, HRBP and ADE following which the ADE confirms their agreement that it is necessary for the individual to start work before all the vetting checks are complete and that the proposed measures that will be taken are appropriate to safeguard students' welfare. - 6.64 Any exceptional permission to appoint without all recruitment vetting checks completed will be subject to the following conditions: - all vetting checks must have been applied for - a Barred List check must have been completed and confirmation obtained that the individual is not on the Barred List - a Prohibition from Teaching Check (including EEA Sanctions) must have been completed (if applicable) - a Prohibition from Management Check must have been completed (if applicable) - at least one written reference must have been received, and the Recruiting Manager must have spoken personally over the telephone (or face to face) with the remaining referee(s), asked and obtained answers to all of the questions on the reference request form, and a full written note must have been taken of these discussions and placed on the personnel file - verification of the individual's identity, right to work in the UK, qualifications and medical fitnes must have been completed - a written Risk Assessment must be carried out using the appropriate Risk Assessment Form and this must be suitably approved then placed on the personnel file - steps must be taken to ensure mitigating arrangements, which will include appropriate supervision and restrictions on certain types of activity (such as school trips), are put in place pending completion of the vetting checks and documented on the Risk Assessment Form, which must be reviewed every two weeks, and updated notes produced as an audit trail - details of supervisory measures and restrictions on work must be discussed and agreed with the new employee prior to them starting. - if the missing check is the DBS and there is no portable DBS available from working in an educational establishment immediately prior to their appointment at the school, then a note that there is a risk assessment in place should be recorded on the Single Central Record (SCR) - 6.65 If any of the information contained in the pre-employment checks is unsatisfactory or has discrepancies, this should be followed up by the Recruiting Manager supported by a member of the HR Department.
-Any disclosure information relating to a conviction should be notified to the ADE for careful consideration of suitability to the post.
+- 6.63 The above checks must be completed before an applicant takes up the post, this may result in delaying the commencement of employment. - 6.64 Any exceptions to this must have been discussed within a conference call involving the Head, HRBP and DE following which the DE confirms their agreement that it is necessary for the individual to start work before all the vetting checks are complete and that the proposed measures that will be taken are appropriate to safeguard students' welfare. - 6.65 Any exceptional permission to appoint without all recruitment vetting checks completed will be subject to the following conditions: - all vetting checks must have been applied for - a Barred List check must have been completed and confirmation obtained that the individual is not on the Barred List - a Prohibition from Teaching Check must have been completed (if applicable) - an EEA Sanctions check must have been completed (if applicable) - a Prohibition from Management Check must have been completed (if applicable) - at least two written references must have been received, and the Recruiting Manager must have spoken personally over the telephone (or face to face) with the remaining referee(s), asked and obtained answers to all of the questions on the reference request form, and a full written note must have been taken of these discussions and placed on the personnel file - verification of the individual's identity, right to work in the UK, qualifications and medical fitness must have been completed - the annual disqualification declaration must be completed (if applicable) - a written Risk Assessment must be carried out using the appropriate Risk Assessment Form and this must be suitably approved then placed on the personnel file - steps must be taken to ensure mitigating arrangements, which will include appropriate supervision and restrictions on certain types of activity (such as school trips), are put in place pending completion of the vetting checks and documented on the Risk Assessment Form, which must be reviewed by the Head every two weeks, and updated notes produced as an audit trail - details of supervisory measures and restrictions on work must be discussed and agreed with the new employee prior to them starting. - whilst the check remains outstanding, a note that there is a risk assessment in place should be recorded on the Single Central Record (SCR) - 6.66 If any of the information contained in the pre-employment checks is unsatisfactory or has discrepancies, this should be followed up by the Recruiting Manager supported by a member of the HR Department.
+Any disclosure information relating to a conviction should be notified to the DE for careful consideration of suitability to the post.
 Serious, deliberate fraud or deception in connection with an application for employment may amount to a criminal offence.
 In such cases the employer should, in addition to any planned disciplinary action, consider reporting the matter to the relevant authorities and/or regulators.
-The Regional CEO will be notified of any reporting to relevant authorities and/or regulators. - 6.66 To assist you keeping track of this process, please use the New Starter Probation Checklist.
+The Regional CEO will be notified of any reporting to relevant authorities and/or regulators. - 6.67 To assist you keeping track of this process, please use the New Starter Probation Checklist.